Cross effects and calculus in an unbased setting: Prerequisites

+We use homotopy limits and colimits to describe certain desirable properties of our functors.
+Homotopy limits and colimits can be defined abstractly as total derived functors or, depending on the category, concretely in terms of specific models.
 There are several models for homotopy limits and colimits, typically involving a simplicial construction coming from the nerve of the underlying diagram category $I$.
-We describe the two particular models that we use below.
-For more details, we refer readers to \cite{Shulman}, which provides a good expository account of homotopy limits and colimits in model categories, \cite{G2}, which establishes many of the properties we use for topological spaces and spectra, or \cite{BK}, the classical reference.
-The homotopy colimit model is that of \cite{Shulman} whereas the homotopy limit model is essentially the one described in \cite{BK} and \cite{G2}.
+We describe the two particular models that we use in this paper and the properties of these models that we will need.
+For more details, we refer readers to \cite{Shulman}, which provides a good expository account of homotopy limits and colimits in model categories, \cite{G2}, which establishes many of the properties we use for topological spaces and spectra, \cite{H} for more details about the model we use for homotopy limit or \cite{BK}, the classical reference.
+The homotopy colimit model is that of \cite{Shulman} whereas the homotopy limit model is essentially the one described in \cite{BK}, \cite{G2}, and \cite{H}.

 To construct homotopy colimits, we use the generalized bar construction of \cite{Shulman}.
 Let ${\sc X}:{I}\to \Cf$ be a functor.
 Then

 where the right hand side is the geometric realization of the simplicial object $B_{\bullet} ({I}, {\mathcal X})$ with